 Between the garden and the Dallas Farmer’s market, peppers of different sorts were easily available to us.
 We had different color bell peppers, sweet peppers, and a host of different chili peppers.
-The chili peppers were used extensively to make vinegar based pepper and hot sauces.
+The chili peppers were used extensively to make vinegar-based pepper and hot sauces.
 The sweet and bell peppers were used in every side or side salad you could think of from potato salads and slaws to bean salads.
-But it was the pepper salad that was my favorite.
-It was spartan, but soooo tasty.
+But it was the bell pepper salad that was my favorite.
+It was spartan but soooo tasty.
 Just thinly sliced bell peppers and onions with vinegar, oil, salt, and pepper.

 Bell Pepper Salad